Why You Might Need Bone Grafts

 Mini dental implants: We can sometimes use smaller dental implants to utilize the bone that you have.
 These shorter implants cannot withstand as much force individually, but sometimes we can used them in greater numbers to achieve the same effect.

-To learn what bone grafting or alternative procedure we might recommend in your case, please schedule an appointment at Rice Dentistry in Irvine today for an appointment with an Orange County implant dentist.
+To learn what bone grafting or alternative procedure we might recommend in your case, please schedule an appointment at Rice Dentistry today for an appointment with an Irvine implant dentist.